 How to Get Involved in the Society for the Psychology of Women (SPW)

 SPW welcomes new members interested in women's issues.
 There are many ways to get involved.
-Join a task force or committee to promote a feminis tagenda, participate in meaningful dialogue as a member of a dynamic and diverse division, and/or become involved in the leadership of the division.
+Join a task force or committee to promote a feminist agenda, participate in meaningful dialogue as a member of a dynamic and diverse division, and/or become involved in the leadership of the division.
 SPW welcomes all voices.
 We are actively recruiting early career psychologists, women of color and women interested in feminist leadership and collaboration.
-Check out the Division 35 Executive Committee organizational roster (PDF, 98KB) for contact information for the section officers, student representative, committee chairs and task force chairs.
+Check out the Div.
+35 Executive Committee organizational roster for contact information for the section officers, student representative, committee chairs and task force chairs.

 SPW includes many active committees exploring a range of issues related to the psychology of women.
 Check the Div.
 35 Executive Committee organizational roster to determine who to contact to become involved with a committee related to your interests or contact the current president about creating a new committee.